cmusatyalab/gabriel/README.md

 send images, and it should not also include audio along with an image.
 Audio and images should be sent by two different sources. `InputFrame` messages have an `extras` field that can be used to send metadata, such as GPS and IMU measurements, or app state.
-Embedding binary data to circumvent the "one type of media per source" restriction will likely lead to cognitive engines that are difficult for other people to maintain.
+Embedding binary data as `extras` to circumvent the "one type of media per source" restriction will likely lead to cognitive engines that are difficult for other people to maintain.
 Multiple payloads can be sent in a single `InputFrame` message.
 This is intended for cases where an